RaskiTech/homepage/src/content/blog/DevelopingAFastMatrixMultiplicationImplementationOnTheCPU.md

 }
 ```

 Here of course we need to modify our preprocessing so that it packs the values into vectors.
 I find it quite helpful to always try to visualize my problems, this is what I’ve done here.
 In the 3D diagram below, the top and right face represent our input matrices, while the front face is the result matrix.
 To calculate the orange area, we need to multiply the blue areas together and add them up.
-For this reason, it makes sense to vectorize these and that is exactly what you can see in the code above.
+For this reason, it makes sense to vectorize these, and that is exactly what you can see in the code above.

   ![](../images/MatMul1.png)